 - Provisional Whangara Substation 2.5MW.
 Situated between Kaiti and Tolaga bay substations this substation may be necessary to meet load growth and support requirements in the Wainui Beach area.
 While medium scale generation prospects in the area may negate the need to establish this substation large scale generation options will potentially require a substation with up to 10MW export capacity in this area.
-Provisionally scheduled for 2023/24-2024/25.

--Provisional 50kV/11kV 12.5MW Transformer.
-Situated at the Gisborne substation.
+Provisionally scheduled for 2024 2026. - -Provisional 50kV/11kV 12.5MW Transformer situated at the Gisborne substation.
 An option has been identified to extend the Gisborne Substation 50kV Bus creating 2 additional Bays.
 The 50kV line to Kaiti and the Coast can then be separated utilising 1 of the additional Bays and a short 50kV line to a new substation can be established to reduce load and increase support for the Makaraka, Carnarvon and Kaiti Substations.
-Provisionally scheduled for 2021/22-2022/23.

--Provisional Patutahi Zone Substation capacity increase 12.5MW.
+Provisionally scheduled for 2022 2024. - -Provisional Patutahi Zone Substation capacity increase 12.5MW.
 Situated close to the Matawhero area an option has been identified to upgrade the capacity at this site should a short fall develop in the Matawhero area.
-The need for this is unlikely however provision is scheduled for 2023/24.
+The need for this is unlikely however provision is scheduled post 2026.